SU-HPC/Tutorials/docs/index.md

 ## Home Folder
 For Tosun: Home Folder is located at `/cta/users/username/`.
-For SunHPC: Home Folder is located at `/home/username/`.
+For Sakura: Home Folder is located at `/home/username/`.
 This folder is for long term storage to keep your job files.
 It is a general purpose distributed file system.